PythonCharmers/python-future/docs/quickstart.rst

 :mod:`future` also provides some useful functions and decorators to ease backward compatibility with Py2 in the :mod:`future.utils` module.
-These are a selection of the most useful functions from ``six`` and various home-grown Py2/3 compatibility modules from various Python projects, such as Jinja2, Pandas, IPython, and Django.
+These are a selection of the most useful functions from ``six`` and various home-grown Py2/3 compatibility modules from popular Python projects, such as Jinja2, Pandas, IPython, and Django.
+The goal is to consolidate these in one place, tested and documented, obviating the need for every project to repeat this work.

 Examples::